-Start-up Ultra Sigma and click LAN.
-Then, click Search in the pop-up window and the software starts searching for the analyzer resources connected to LAN.
+Start-up Ultra Sigma and click LAN...
+Then, click Search in

+the pop-up window and the software starts searching for the analyzer resources connected to LAN.
 When a LAN resource is found, its name will be displayed in the resource box on the right side of the panel.
 Select the desired resource and click to add the resource.
-As shown in the figures below.